 You might also want to look into a health plan that allows you to use a health savings account.
 These can be useful tools as part of an overall financial plan, regardless of whether or not you want to have kids.

 If you find your policy isn’t sufficient for your new or changing needs with your changing family situation, you might need to look into getting different coverage.
 You can change your medical insurance during open enrollment or once you have your child.

-You need life insurance when you have kids.
+Life Insurance: You need life insurance when you have kids.
 It’s not to protect you — it’s to protect them (and anyone else who depends on your income) from financial hardship should something happen to you.

-To clarify, the policy you get through work usually won’t cover your full need — and you lose the group insurance if you leave (or lose) your job.
+The policy you get through work usually won’t cover your full need — and you lose the group insurance if you leave (or lose) your job.
 At that point, getting private insurance can be more expensive, due to age and other factors that are unknowns, like being in poorer health then than you are today.

+For the term length, we suggest starting with quotes for 20-30 year level term insurance, and then compare rates across the different options.
 “Level term” means premiums stay consistent on an annual basis over the term.
 The actual premium cost is based on your personal health rating, which is determined through existing medical records and a medical exam (including blood and urine test) that you can take for the purpose of getting insurance.

 Once you get the results and the actual premium price, you can then determine if you’d like to move forward or if you need to adjust the death benefit amount to reduce (or can afford a higher) premium price.

 Education Expenses: Depending on your thoughts on education and whether or not you want to pay for it, it may be worthwhile to set aside money for college.
 You can do this by opening a 529 plan, where growth on your contributions is tax free if used for qualified college expenses.